 iReport.ie reporting centres

-Currently, there are over 40 organisations across Ireland acting as iReport.ie Reporting Centres where you can get the following support:
+Currently, there are over 40 organisations across Ireland acting as iReport.ie Reporting Centres where you can get the following assistance:

-- Receive support with reporting what happened to iReport.ie online system so there is a record of the racist incident.
+Receive support with reporting what happened to iReport.ie Racist Incident Reporting System, so there is a record of the incident.

-- Depending on the capacity and expertise of the Reporting Centre, get further advice on where to get redress and how to complain to various bodies.
+Depending on the capacity and expertise of a Reporting Centre, get further advice on where to get redress and how to complain to various bodies.

-- Some specialised organisations may provide advocacy service, help filling forms etc.
+Some specialised organisations may provide advocacy service, help with filling forms etc.

-- Find out how the iReport.ie works and why it’s important to report racism
+Information about how the iReport.ie works and why it’s vital to report racism.